MichaelVered/ResolveLight/utilities/README.md

 ### `test_golden_set.py`

-A comprehensive test suite that validates the entire agentic workflow against the golden dataset.
+A comprehensive test suite that validates the entire agentic workflow against the golden dataset using the complete runnerLog.py architecture.

 **Purpose:**
 - Tests all invoices in the golden dataset through the complete agentic workflow
-- Validates fuzzy matching, validation, and triage routing
+- Uses the actual ADK agents, runners, and sessions (same as runnerLog.py)
+- Validates end-to-end user experience instead of individual tools
-- Provides detailed reporting on test results
+- Provides detailed reporting on agentic workflow results

 **Usage:**
 ```bash